 The Housing Division of the Community and Economic Development Department provides service and technical assistance that ultimately result in safer, more attractive neighborhoods, improved rental and owner-occupied affordable housing, elimination of blight, improved household and neighborhood safety and stimulated economic development.
 Because of the Housing Division, the community benefits from increased job opportunities, affordable housing stock, reduced blight and crime and an overall sense of pride in the City’s neighborhoods.

 The division administers federally funded housing programs, such as the:

-As part of this administrative responsibility, we annually adopt an Annual Action Plan (AAP) that outlines how the Housing Division will use its federal funding in the upcoming program year and a Consolidated Annual Performance and Evaluation Report that summarizes our achievements.
+As part of this administrative responsibility, we annually adopt an Annual Action Plan (AAP) that outlines how the Housing Division will use its federal funding in the upcoming program year and a Consolidated Annual Performance and Evaluation Report that summarizes our success in meeting the goals outlined in the AAP.
 Every five years we update the City of Tacoma’s Consolidated Plan.
 This document provides a framework for addressing housing, human services, community and economic development needs in Tacoma.
 The plan is required by the United States Department of Housing and Urban Development (HUD) to apply for funds from the CDBG, HOME, and Emergency Solutions Grant (ESG) programs.

 Housing Assistance Services

 The division works in partnership with the non-profit housing community and housing developers to provide affordable housing options in Tacoma.
 The following non-profit organizations currently receive Community Development Block Grant funds to provide health and safety related housing repair services free of charge to low income Tacoma homeowners:

 Economic Development Services